fommil/fpmortals/manuscript/complete.md

 would require super-human powers, so treat this chapter as a way of knowing where to look for more information.

-Notably absent are typeclasses that extend `Monad`, which get their own chapter later.
+Notably absent are typeclasses that extend `Monad`.
+They get their own chapter later.

 Scalaz uses code generation, not simulacrum.
 However, for brevity, we present code snippets with `@typeclass`.
 Equivalent syntax is available when we `import